President Joko Widodo inaugurates Singkawang Airport in West Kalimantan - ExBulletin

 President Joko Widodo inaugurates Singkawang Airport in West Kalimantan

-President Joko Widodo inaugurated Singkawang Airport, West Kalimantan, Wednesday, March 20, 2024-Doc.
-Ministry of transportation-
+DRAWING.
+Indonesian President Joko Widodo accompanied by Minister of Transportation Budi Karya Sumadi and a number of advanced Indonesian ministers inaugurated Singkawang Airport in Singkawang City, West Kalimantan, Wednesday (20/3).

-SINGKAWANG, DISWAY.ID – Indonesian President Joko Widodo accompanied by Minister of Transportation (Menhub) Budi Karya Sumadi and a number of advanced Indonesian ministers inaugurated SINGKAWANG Airport in SINGKAWANG City, West Kalimantan, Wednesday, March 20, 2024.
+KONTAN.CO.ID – Indonesian President Joko Widodo accompanied by Minister of Transportation Budi Karya Sumadi and a number of advanced Indonesian ministers inaugurated Singkawang Airport in Singkawang City, West Kalimantan, Wednesday (20/3).

-Jokowi said Singkawang Airport will be constructed from 2019 to 2023, with a government and business cooperation (KPBU) financing program.

-ALSO READ: The Ministry of Transport's commitment to increasing security for the return of Eid is what KAI is doing

-ALSO READ: Ministry of Transport organizes mobility in ferry ports during Eid 2024 holidays

-With a total budget for the construction of this airport of IDR 427 billion, the detailed APBN is IDR 272 billion and the CSR (Corporate Social Responsibility) of Singkawang entrepreneurs is IDR 155 billion.
+President Jokowi said Singkawang Airport would be built from 2019 to 2023, through a government-business cooperation (KPBU) financing program.
+The total budget for the construction of this airport is IDR 427 billion, with details of APBN amounting to IDR 272 billion and CSR (corporate social responsibility) of Singkawang entrepreneurs amounting to IDR 155 billion.

 “I express my gratitude because if this model can be implemented in many airports or ports, it will accelerate the infrastructure development in our country.
-People from districts or provinces can participate in their respective regions,” said the President.
+People from districts or provinces will be able to participate in their respective regions,” said the Head of state.

-READ ALSO: Due to riots between passengers on a plane, Jetstar flight on the Melbourne-Bali route returns to the original airport

-READ ALSO: Free reunions 2024 exhausted, here are the explanations from the Ministry of Transport concerning the additional quotas

-“We hope that this will accelerate the mobility of people, accelerate the mobility of goods, accelerate the mobility of logistics to and from Singkawang and we hope that new economic growth points will emerge,” the president continued.
+“We hope that this will accelerate the mobility of people, the mobility of goods, the logistics mobility to and from Singkawang and we hope that new points of economic growth will emerge,” the president continued.

 Singkawang has a term in the Hakka language, namely “San Khew Jong”, which etymologically designates a town located in the hills and close to the sea and the estuary.